German cyber, FedRAMP, and CMMC.

 The most operationally consequential DFARS coverage clusters in three areas.
 Cybersecurity and supply-chain risk: DFARS 252.204-7012 imposes safeguarding and rapid incident-reporting requirements for covered defense information; DFARS 252.204-7019 and 252.204-7020 require contractors to post a NIST SP 800-171 self-assessment score in the Supplier Performance Risk System (SPRS); DFARS 252.204-7021 implements the Cybersecurity Maturity Model Certification (CMMC) regime.
 Domestic-source preferences: the DFARS 252.225 series implements the Buy American Act with defense-specific overlays and country-of-origin restrictions for specialty metals and other categories.
 Berry Amendment compliance: 10 U.S.C.
 4862, implemented through DFARS 252.225-7012, restricts DOD procurement of food, clothing, tents, fabrics, and certain hand or measuring tools to domestic sources.

 The DFARS does not replace the FAR; it overlays it.
 A defense contract typically incorporates FAR baseline clauses, DFARS supplements, and component-level supplements (Army FAR Supplement, Air Force FAR Supplement, Defense Logistics Acquisition Directive, and others).
-Foreign suppliers and their US subsidiaries must read the full clause matrix to assess compliance scope before bidding.
+Foreign suppliers and their US subsidiaries must evaluate the full clause matrix to assess compliance scope before bidding.

 For internationally-headquartered firms supplying the US Department of Defense, the DFARS overlay is where the foreign-supplier scrutiny concentrates.
 CMMC certification, NIST SP 800-171 score posting, Berry Amendment country-of-origin restrictions, and specialty-metals provenance all sit inside DFARS clauses that flow through prime contracts to subcontractors at every tier.
 The compliance work runs in parallel with US LLC or C-corp formation, US-cleared personnel onboarding, US facility security clearances where applicable, and supply-chain documentation that maps every component to a country of origin.

 DFARS interlocks with the FAR baseline and with export-control regimes (ITAR and EAR) when the contract involves defense articles, technical data, or controlled dual-use items.
-Further reading: German cyber, FedRAMP, and CMMC and cross-border defense and dual-use technology in US procurement.
+Further evaluation: German cyber, FedRAMP, and CMMC and cross-border defense and dual-use technology in US procurement.

 How DACH cyber and cloud firms sequence FedRAMP authorisation, CMMC alignment, and US federal market entry.

-Read the pillar →How foreign defense and dual-use firms approach US procurement under ITAR, EAR, and DFARS overlays.
+Evaluate the pillar →How foreign defense and dual-use firms approach US procurement under ITAR, EAR, and DFARS overlays.